kubernetes/enhancements/keps/sig-scheduling/4815-dra-partitionable-devices/README.md

 has been written to advertise any partitions as "pre-partitioned" devices.
 It will just lose the ability to set up new partitions dynamically.

-Enablement/disablement of without any upgrades in between will continue to work even though we are making backwards incompatible changes to the Partitionable Devices fields as part of a new revision of the alpha API.
+We are making backwards-incompatible changes to the Partitionable Devices feature as part of a new revision of the alpha API between the 1.34 and 1.35 versions.
+This will not impact enablement/disablement of the feature if here is is no upgrade or downgrade across those versions in between.

 If either the APIServer or the scheduler have been upgraded to the revised version of the Partitionable Devices API, allocation of devices will fail as described in the [Rollout, Upgrade and Rollback Planning](#rollout-upgrade-and-rollback-planning) section.

 ###### What happens if we reenable the feature if it was previously rolled back?